apache/airflow/docs/apache-airflow-providers-amazon/auth-manager/manage/index.rst

 * **Action**.
 What operation does the principal want to perform?
 * **Resource**.
 What does the principal want to perform the action on?

-Each of these three elements can have limited values in the context of the Airflow environment.
+Each of these three elements allow only a specific set of values in the context of the Airflow environment.
 You can see the list of principals, actions and resources in the policy store schema by following the steps below.

 1. Open the `Amazon Verified Permissions console <https://console.aws.amazon.com/verifiedpermissions>`_.